hardwario/bc-website/content/www/privacy.en.md

 PCI-DSS requirements help ensure the secure handling of credit card information by our store and its service providers.

-For more insight, you may also want to read Shopify’s [Terms of Service](https://www.shopify.com/legal/terms) or [Privacy Statement] (https://www.shopify.com/legal/privacy).
+For more insight, you may also want to read Shopify’s [Terms of Service](https://www.shopify.com/legal/terms) or [Privacy Statement](https://www.shopify.com/legal/privacy).

 # SECTION 5 - THIRD-PARTY SERVICES